awslabs/aws-crt-python/docs/dev/writing-code.md

 Reference cycles cause memory to leak because the reference counts never get to zero.

-Python has a [garbage collector](https://devguide.python.org/internals/garbage-collector) that can detect and clean up reference cycles among Python objects.
+Python has a [garbage collector](https://devguide.python.org/internals/garbage-collector) that can detect and clean up reference cycles among normal Python objects.
 HOWEVER, any cycle involving a `Py_INCREF(x)` from C creates an undetectable cycle.
 You MUST NOT create reference cycles when designing bindings.

 ### Capsule

 [PyCapsule](https://docs.python.org/3/extending/extending.html#using-capsules)
-lets use bind the lifetime of a C struct to the lifetime of a Python object.
+lets us bind the lifetime of a C struct to the lifetime of a Python object.
 The `PyCapsule` is a Python object holds a C pointer and a "destructor" function pointer.
 When Python cleans up the `PyCapsule`, the destructor function will be called.